speed47/lto-info/README.md

 LTO Info Tool
 =============

-This tool reads the internal memory of LTO/Ultrium cartridges from a tape drive
+This tool reads the internal memory of LTO/Ultrium cartridges from a tape drive 🖭

 More precisely, this tool can:
 - Read, decode and display factory and usage information stored in the Cartridge Memory (`CM`) aka Medium Auxiliary Memory (`MAM`)
 - View and modify the custom `User Medium Text Label` of a cartridge
 - Display basic information about the tape drive device

-## How to build and use
+## :hammer: How to build and use

 You need to have a go build environment [properly set up](https://golang.org/doc/install), then just type: